 Other key changes

-- A new regulatory bodysuit has introduced a new regulatory body who will maintain an approved list of experts in the field of restructuring.
+- A new regulatory bodysuit has introduced a new regulatory body that will maintain an approved list of experts in the field of restructuring.
 It will also administrate a register of insolvencies.

 - Directors found guilty of bankruptcy connected offenses may be disqualified from conducting any role connected with the administration of a company may also be subject to fines.

-HHS lawyers and legal consultants are one of the leading law firms who can assist you in bankruptcies procedures.
+HHS lawyers and legal consultants are one of the leading Bankruptcy lawyers in Dubai that can assist you in bankruptcies procedures.
 We can also assist in assist in restructuring procedures.
 If you have any enquires regarding in the restructuring of debts contact us.